Crushoverride007/bluekbmvirtualpass/README.md

 _This optional quest isn't necessary but we managed to pull it through [Documentation](https://github.com/crushoverride007/bluekbmvirtualpass)_

-* Install the library qrcode
+* Install the library Qr-CODE

    ```sh
    composer require werneckbh/laravel-qr-code